Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 77,472 people, 27,280 houses or apartments, and a median cost of homes of $301,805, Auburn real estate prices are well above average cost compared to national prices.
+With a population of 77,472, 27,580 total housing units (homes and apartments), and a median house value of $305,373, Auburn real estate prices are well above average cost compared to national prices.

 Relative to Washington, our data show that Auburn's latest annual appreciation rate is higher than 60% of the other cities and towns in Washington.